feeshy/tasker-shares/wechat-alerts/readme.md

 My solution here is to fully mute the notification of Wechat, and let Tasker make sounds/vibs for it.

-And inspired from Telegram, I add some custom options for this profile, which might be useful for group chats.
+And inspired from Telegram, I add some custom options for this profile[^alert][^clear], which might be useful for group chats.

 ## Instructions